 In addition to the large guest list, the day brought the best menu.
 The majority of family members had gone on to open their own restaurant, so there were literally too many cooks in the kitchen.
 They all vied to outdo each other with their contributions.

 The winner was easily my dad’s Chinese roast chicken.
-A day earlier, he began preparing - slathering the birds in his homemade bbq sauce and hang drying them.
+A day earlier, he began preparing — slathering the birds in his homemade bbq sauce and hang drying them.
 A dozen wasn’t enough.
 It was the first dish gobbled up.
 My mom’s side dishes were popular, too, especially her sweet yams slathered in honey, butter, and melted marshmallows.
-A pair of honey baked hams, along with bowls of buttered corn, tofu, gailon, green beans, and steamed rice rounded out the table.
+A pair of honey baked hams, along with bowls of buttered corn, tofu, gai lan, green beans, and steamed rice rounded out the table.
 The only thing missing was turkey, as we considered it to be the other white meat, as in, only white people ate it.

-After filling our bellies - and avoiding the one family member who kept trying to share the good news - the suburban half piled into their minivans and headed to the next party.
+After filling our bellies — and avoiding the one family member who kept trying to share the good news — the suburban half piled into their minivans and headed to the next party.
 The Chinatown side stayed and performed a rushed clean-up job.
-They were eager to move on to the highlight of their day – a marathon session of mahjong.
+They were eager to move on to the highlight of their day — a marathon session of mahjong.
 Between my family and our workers, as well as the handful of Ahoos, they had enough to seat four tables every year.

-Meanwhile, my siblings and I, along with our cousins turned the dining room into our clubhouse.
-After watching the Lions beat the Denver Broncos - a rare Thanksgiving victory - we laughed along to Mork and Mindy and Barney Miller and played our favorite card games, Uno and spoons.
+Meanwhile, my siblings and I, along with our cousins, turned the dining room into our clubhouse.
+After watching the Lions beat the Denver Broncos — a rare Thanksgiving victory — we laughed along to Mork and Mindy and Barney Miller and played our favorite card games, Uno and spoons.
 One of our customers had even left behind a Rubik’s Cube which we took turns trying to solve.

 Around dinnertime, our stomachs began to rumble.
-The adults were still gambling mode, so it was up to us kids to prepare everyone’s dinner.
+The adults were still in gambling mode, so it was up to us kids to prepare everyone’s dinner.
 By “prepare,” I meant putting together plates from the leftovers in the main kitchen.
-Because Ngin-Ngin banned the use of microwaves – she thought they looked unprofessional – the food was served at room temperature.
+Because Ngin-Ngin banned the use of microwaves — she thought they looked unprofessional — the food was served at room temperature.

 Chris, as always, took charge.
 He directed us to put out sixteen plates for the adults, and another eight for us kids.
 He then ordered us to remove the saran wrap.
 Working as an assembly line, the job went smooth and fast.
 We put a dollop of each item on a plate.
 We then delivered the combos to the adults.
 They all smiled their appreciation.
 A few of them even tipped us.

 As we continued our service, a trio of well-dressed elderly men appeared at the door.
 As the head of the local tong, my grandpa often received late night out-of-town guests.
 It turned out the men were from New York.
-Chinese restaurants in the area had been recently targeted by rival games.
+Chinese restaurants in the area had been recently targeted by rival gangs.
 They must’ve come to check on the situation.
 Yeh-Yeh turned to us and pointed to the main kitchen, “Hoo ga won ya.”
 I guess we had three more mouths to feed.

-My siblings and I headed back to table of leftovers.
+My siblings and I headed back to the table of leftovers.
 Everything had been demolished.
 The only scraps left were the slivers of ham clinging to the bone and some orphaned strands of green vegetables.
-Craig picked some gailon.
+Craig picked some gai lan.
 “Why’d they have to show up?
 There’s nothing left.”

 Chris continued surveying the table.
 “There’s a little bit left.”